lunanerdderg/Reefbackend/README.md

 * You credit me
 * Your project is open-source
 * Your project uses a [GNU license](https://choosealicense.com/licenses/)
-* You state the changes you made (which will happen anyway if you write a description/README of your project)
+* You state the changes you made (which will most likely happen anyway if you write a descriptive README or description for your project)

 (This is a simplified summary of the license and should not be taken as legal advice.
 Please consult a lawyer before taking any action.)